 Can Fish Oils (omega 3s) help Dyslexia?

 Adults can be helped as well.
 People often worry that after childhood brain structure is fixed.
 But the brain is continuously adapting and LCPUFAs move in and out of nerve membranes quite fast.
-Any losses must therefore be provided by the diet, because the body cannot manufacture them by itself.
-So there is much anecdotal evidence that EPA supplements can also help adults.
-Bernard Gesch has recently joined our group, and supported by the charity, Natural Justice which was set up by the late Bishop Hugh Montefiore, he was able to show, again in a RCT, that simply adding fish oils, minerals and vitamins to the diets of over 200 young offenders reduced their violence by an amazing 30%26.
-We have recently been funded by the Wellcome Trust to carry out a much larger trial to confirm this result and test whether improved magnocellular function is its basis.
+Any losses must therefore be compensated for in the diet, because the body cannot manufacture them by itself.
+So there is much anecdotal evidence that omega 3 supplements can also help adults.

-Also we are now conducting a controlled treatment trial of adding fish oil, vitamin and mineral supplements to the diet of disadvantaged children in Barking to see if this improves their school performance and behaviour.
-We then have to ensure that the results of these studies are translated into Policy covering all eligible people.
+Also we conducted a controlled treatment trial of adding fish oil, vitamin and mineral supplements to the diet of disadvantaged children in Barking to see if this improved their behaviour, which indeed it did.
+We now have to ensure that the results of these studies are translated into Policy to try to improve the diets of everyone.